 On the label of any Neem oil product, it boasts Organic and Nontoxic or safe for humans, birds and animals.
-In the fine print, the label will usually also say nontoxic to plants and beneficial insects like predatory wasps, honeybees, earthworms, spiders, ladybugs, butterflies and other good bugs – also that Neem oil is safe to use on fruits and vegetables.
+In the fine print, the label will usually also say nontoxic to plants and beneficial insects like predatory wasps, honeybees, earthworms, spiders,

 How is it possible that Neem oil seems to differentiate between bad bugs and good bugs?
 Well, it doesn’t.
 Neem oil can smother any soft body insects on contact, including caterpillars and larvae of some of our beneficial insects.
 Any oil sprayed directly on any insect can suffocate and smother them.